 - 1 cup of Epsom salt

 - a half-cup of olive oil

 Apply some of the scrub to each foot and gently massage the mixture into the skin, paying attention to the sole and the areas between the toes.
 Rinse the scrub off and pat the feet dry with a towel.

-Foot detoxes are popular alternative health treatments that may relax a person, soften the skin, and treat minor foot complaints.
+Foot baths are popular alternative health treatments that may relax a person, soften the skin, and treat minor foot complaints.

 While there is no evidence to support the use of these treatments for detoxification, they are unlikely to be harmful to most people.

-People who would like to try a foot detox can use ionic detox baths or foot soaks, scrubs, or masks.
+People who want to care for their feet can use ionic detox baths, foot soaks, scrubs, or masks.